uw-midsun/hardware/MSXII_FanBoard/fanspeed controller/research-fanspeed.md

 Resistor for low power fan mode should be $$82 \Omega, 0.3W$$ minimum. [here's one](https://www.digikey.ca/product-detail/en/rohm-semiconductor/SDR03EZPJ820/511-1790-1-ND/9675141).

 P.S. [a voltage regulator drops the same amount of power as a resistor](https://www.instructables.com/topics/voltage-regulators-vs-resistors/)

+## FAN TESTING RESULTS

+### Resistor Armature Voltage Control
+Tested on **high**, 12vdc, and **low**, through 82 $$\Omega$$ resistor.

+Cui Inc. 0.22A 12VDC fan, CFM-6015-13-11:
+**High**: 0.16A
+**Low:** 0.07A

+SunOn MagLev, MF992251V3: 12VDC 0.9W
+**High:** 0.07A
+**low:** 0.05A

+### PWM Control with 555 Timer

+All tests conducted at 12VDC, SunOn MagLev fan 0.9W.

+555 Timer hooked up according to [HowToMechatronics.](https://howtomechatronics.com/how-it-works/electronics/how-to-make-pwm-dc-motor-speed-controller-using-555-timer-ic/)
+On high (pot. turned to max 10kOhm), circuit drew 0.09A.
+This was reduced to 0.077A when the 555 was disconnected from GND.

+On low (50% duty cycle, 1.13s period) circuit was drawing 0.126A with periodic spikes assumed to be from motor startup.
+Assumed higher current due to lower resistance (approx. 6kOhm).

+**Overall, resistor control method is cheaper in terms of parts and complexity, and only marginally more power consuming.**